Angelo Colocci: Life

 Colocci was born in 1467 at Iesi in Marche.
 He came to Rome in 1497 (Note: He bought his way into papal service that year, according to Lowry.) as a young man.
 From 1511 he worked as one of the apostolic secretaries, a demanding position that curtailed his private literary abilities at the same time it placed him in the social center of the humanists at the court of Pope Julius II, (Note: This literary world is discussed by Ingrid D. Rowland's biographical and anecdotal Culture of the High Renaissance.) as a correspondent of Jacopo Sadoleto, Pietro Bembo and Aldus Manutius in Venice.
 In 1513 he bought a garden property near the Trevi Fountain, which, with the additional draw of his fine library, became a meeting place of the struggling (Note: It had been suppressed by Pope Paul II.)
 Roman Academy that had been founded by the late Pomponio Leto (died 1497).
 This garden was sited in the hollow between the Quirinal and the Pincio, in the southern reaches of the ancient Gardens of Sallust, a rich field with buried sculpture (including a menologium rusticum), some of which he displayed in his villa.
-There the grotto that he arranged round a Roman marble sleeping naiad, with a humanist inscription— Huius nympha loci...—that was so exquisitely turned it passed for centuries as authentically Roman, was the original of garden features to be found in the great English landscape garden at Stourhead and into the nineteenth century.
+There the grotto that he arranged round a Roman marble sleeping naiad, with a humanist inscription— Huius nympha loci...—that was so exquisitely turned that it passed for centuries as authentically Roman, was the original of garden features to be found in the great English landscape garden at Stourhead and into the nineteenth century.